 Who “wins” when one spouse wants sex and the other doesn’t?
 Is anything permissible as long as it’s between husband and wife?
 What about when one or both partners carry old sexual baggage?
-Those are just a few of the questions that deserve to be wrestled with.
+Those are just a few of the questions that deserve to be addressed.

 God has a lot to say about sex and marriage.
 If the gospel doesn’t have an answer for deep things such as sex, then it’s not much good for anything else.
 Sex is God’s idea (really?!), so we can know it’s good.
 And just like anything else that God created as good, the enemy loves to distort it to “steal, kill, and destroy.”